-Dog carriers are an essential item for travelling with your canine companion - especially for long trips.
-In this article, James Hall reviews five of the best dog carriers to help you make a choice your pup will love.
+Dog carriers are an essential item for travelling with your canine companion – especially for long trips.
+In this article, Richard Cross reviews five of the best dog carriers to help you make a choice your pup will love.

 The problem is that there are seemingly endless types of carrier.
 Each varies in size, shape, material and price, which can make it difficult to choose the right one for your pup.